 The Company has an established control framework with respect of fair values.
-This includes a mancial reporting team that has overall responsibility for overseeing all material fair value measurements, including Level 3 fair values.
+This includes to control framework with respect of fair values.
+This includes reporting team that has overall responsibility for overseeing all material fair value measurements, in the ling Level 3 fair values.